sendbird/sendbird-uikit-react/README.md

 ### Creating/exporting new components

 1. Define your component inside './src'
-2. Add the following line to './src/index.js'
+2. Add the following line to './src/index.ts'
-  `export NewComponent from './src/location/of/NewComponent';`
+  `export { default as NewComponent } from './src/location/of/NewComponent';`
 3. Add the following line to './exports.js' `NewComponent: 'src/location/of/NewComponent',`